nielsbaloe/vertxui/README.md

 		assertTrue(a.tag().equals("H1"));
 	}

-If you really need the DOM (for whatever reason), that's possible too (but absolutely not advisable because it's slower).
+If you really need the DOM (I can't think of any reason, but you might), that's possible too (but absolutely not advisable because it's slower).
 Vertxui then first compiles to javascript and then runs your java test inside a real representative headless 100%-java browser.
-You decide when and which javascript tests are run, so you are absolutely free to mix java and javascript execution in your test.
+Thanks to a register-and-run procedure, you decide when and which javascript tests are run, so you are absolutely free to mix java and javascript execution in your test.
 Do not add a constructor, because that will be run in jUnit and in the browser ;) .
 Use runJS and registerJS as follows:

 	public class WithDom extends TestDOM {